michael-small/angular-2021/README.md

-# AngularBasic2021
+# Angular Basics 2021

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.1.

-## Development server
+My practice at Angular in 2021, as I have been doing mostly React for the last year.

+This also serves as the template for any job application exercises

+## Running in development

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+# STOCK ANGULAR README

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.1.

 ## Code scaffolding